-PhD programme in Economics
+PhD Programme in Economics

 Life as a PhD student at Stockholm University:

-The PhD programme in Economics at Stockholm University is organised by the Department of Economics, in cooperation with the Institute for International Economic Studies, and the Swedish Institute for Social Research.
-Stockholm University and Stockholm School of Economics collaborate by offering common courses for PhD students in economics and finance.
+The PhD Programme in Economics at Stockholm University is organised by the Department of Economics, in cooperation with the Institute for International Economic Studies, and the Swedish Institute for Social Research.

 Programme structure